12 Top-Rated Things to Do in Snoqualmie, WA

 Snoqualmie is often a weekend retreat for Seattle residents.
 But for those traveling from out of state, Snoqualmie offers a great jumping-off point for sightseeing in the Emerald City.
 It's a 30-mile commute to Seattle attractions, like Pike Place Market and The Seattle Center, with bus routes available.

 The proximity gives a lot of options for a Snoqualmie vacation.
 The city is primed for whatever cultural experience is desired.
-A few other recommended attractions to check out include the Olympic Sculpture Park and Chihuly Garden of Glass.
+A few other recommended tourist attractions include the Olympic Sculpture Park and Chihuly Garden of Glass.
 Both of these eye-catching areas are easy to visit within a single day.

 The city is also infused with beautiful natural space.
 Places like Discovery Park, one of Seattle's best beaches, offer multiple days of wildland to explore.
 And other spots of urban and natural ingenuity, like Chittenden Locks, provide fun side trips while exploring the city.